tttmmmyyyy/fixlang/Document.md

 The usefulness of modules is hard to see in this example.
 They are useful when you construct a program from multiple source files.

-The first letter of the module name must be capitalized.
+A module name must starts with a capital letter, or an underscore preceding a capital letter.
-Moreover, you can use a sequence of strings with a capital initial separated by periods (e.g. `Main.Model.Impl`) as a module name.
+Moreover, you can use a sequence of such strings concatenated by periods (e.g. `Main.Model.Impl`) as a module name.
 This grammar will be useful to express the hierarchy of modules.

 ## Global values